-Welcome to Hitchcock Bouviers.
+Welcome to Steel Valley Bouviers.
 My name is Lisa Waldron.
 Im a retired LPN of 30 years and I worked in a skilled long term care facility.
-I have always loved animals and Ive had everything from horses,sheep,ducks,turtles, gerbels,and of course dogs and cats.I currently have 7 dogs, a cocker spaniel, a vizsla,2 bouviers, a mix breed rescue, and 2 french bulldogs.
+I have always loved animals and Ive had everything from horses,sheep,ducks,turtles, gerbels,and of course dogs and cats.I currently have 9 dogs, a Cocker Spaniel that is 15, a crazy Vizsla, 4 Bouviers , all females, a mix breed rescue, and 2 French Bulldogs.

 My husband Kenny and I became interested in Bouviers after Kenny listened to a book on cd on his 1 hour long commute to his work every day.
 This story line had a bouvier named max, which intriqued my husband.
 He came home that night and said we need to check out this breed of dog.
 I started researching the breed and breeders and fell in love with fawn colored Bouviers, and in a couple months we adopted our first Bouvier, a male we named Remy.

-We purchased Remy from a breeder that had been breeding Bouviers for 35 years at the time, and became my mentor of learning about the breed including grooming, health issues, pedigrees,confirmation, etc. We have become close friends through the trials and tribulations of me learning to show and groom Remy for the ring.
-Since I’ve retired from my nursing career, Ive decided with this breeders guidance to try my hand at breeding.
+We purchased Remy from a breeder that had been breeding Bouviers for 35 years at the time, and became my mentor of learning about the breed including grooming, health issues, pedigrees,confirmation, etc. Since I’ve retired from my nursing career Ive decided to try my hand at breeding.
+Since then I've parted ways with this breeder.

 Health is a major concern with me, and I will only breed with the cleanest healthiest lines and pedigrees.
 I have learned the hard way about breeders not caring if they’re breeding healthy dogs.My Cocker Spaniel was diagnosed with intervertabral disc disease shortly after her 2nd birthday.
 She was almost paralyzed and went for several consults,lasor treatments, xrays, medications, and finally crate rest for several weeks.
 She is fine now but is limited in her physical endeovors like jumping on and off a bed and cannot tolerate any strenuous activities.
 She was later diagnosed with hypothyroidism and will be on medication for the rest of her life.